-The Corporation is exposed to credit risk with respect to its cash and cash equivalents, derivative instruments, accounts receivable and unbilled revenue receivable.
+The corporation is exposed to credit risk with respect to its cash and cash equivalents, derivative instruments, accounts receivable and unbilled revenue receivable.

-The Corporation has deposited the cash and investments with large reputable financial institutions, from which management believes the risk of loss to be remote.
+The corporation has deposited the cash and investments with large reputable financial institutions, from which management believes the risk of loss to be remote.

-The Corporation has accounts receivable and unbilled revenue receivable from a large number of private individual and business customers in many industries located within the service territory.
-The Corporation monitors and limits its exposure to customers defaulting on their obligations.
-The Corporation provides an allowance for uncollectible accounts to absorb estimated credit losses.
-At December 31, 2012, there were no significant concentrations of credit risk with respect to these financial assets.
+The corporation has accounts receivable and unbilled revenue receivable from a large number of private individual and business customers in many industries located within the service territory.
+The corporation monitors and limits its exposure to customers defaulting on their obligations.
+The corporation provides an allowance for uncollectible accounts to absorb estimated credit losses.
+As at December 31, 2013, there were no significant concentrations of credit risk with respect to these financial assets.

-The Corporation's credit risk associated with the accounts receivable is primarily related to electricity bill payments from customers.
-The corporation has approximately 47,000 customers, the majority of which are residential.
-The Corporation collects security deposits from customers in accordance with direction provided by the OEB.
-As at December 31, 2012, the Corporation held security deposits in the amount of \$1,327,991 (2011 - \$1,345,818)
+The corporation's credit risk associated with the accounts receivable is primarily related to electricity bill payments from customers.
+The corporation has approximately 47,000 customers, the majority of whom are residential.
+The corporation collects security deposits from customers in accordance with direction provided by the OEB.
+As at December 31, 2013, the corporation held security deposits in the amount of \$1,447,352 (2012 - \$1,327,991).

-The carrying amount of accounts receivable is reduced through an allowance for doubtful accounts and the amount of the related impairment loss is recognized in the Statement of Operations.
-Subsequent recoveries of receivables previously provisioned are credited to the Statement of Operations.
+The carrying amount of accounts receivable is reduced through an allowance for doubtful accounts and the amount of the related impairment loss is recognized in the consolidated statement of operations and deficit.
+Subsequent recoveries of receivables previously provisioned are credited to the consolidated statement of operations and retained earnings (deficit).
 The total credit risk related to accounts receivable has been disclosed in note 4.